keithjgrant/sidecar-beta/src/pages/drinks/nouveau-sangaree.md

 Strain into a coupe or brandy snifter.

 Slice a very thin wedge of green apple.
-Sprinkle it with grated cinnamon and/or nutmeg.
+Sprinkle one side with grated cinnamon and/or nutmeg.
-Gently float the apple atop the drink.
+Gently float the apple atop the drink, with the spices on the top.